-In Fall 2020, the SCS Writing Lab is piloting a new service: asynchronous tutoring.
+The SCS Writing Lab is now offering synchronous tutoring.
 (We will still be offering synchronous, one-on-one live tutoring if you would prefer to stick with that–sign up for synchronous tutoring here.)

 You can sign up for asynchronous tutoring at the bottom of this page, under the “How can I sign up for asynchronous tutoring?” header.
 If you have questions about asynchronous tutoring or any other Writing Lab offerings, feel free to email email@example.com